IntelliTect/Coalesce/docs/pages/stacks/vue/coalesce-vue-vuetify/components/c-table.rst

 :ts:`extraHeaders?: string[]`
     The text contents of one or more extra ``th`` elements to render in the table.
 Should be used in conjunction with the ``item.append`` slot.

+:ts:`editable: boolean = false`
+    If true, properties in each table cell will be rendered with :ref:`c-input`.
+Non-editable properties will be rendered in accordance with the value of the :ts:`admin` prop.

 :ts:`admin: boolean = false`
     If true, properties in each table cell will be rendered with :ref:`c-admin-display` instead of :ref:`c-display`.